ramigs/strapi-nuxt-article/strapi-nuxt.md

 </script>
 ```

+We've defined the computed properties `isAuthenticated` and `loggedInUser` used
+in the component's template.
+These come from the previously created store
+getters.

 The code in the `mounted` hook comes from [Bulma's Navbar
 documentation](https://bulma.io/documentation/components/navbar/).
 Its purpose
 is to toggle the display of the `navbar-menu` when the `navbar-burger` icon is